The Mysterious Sisters

 Wataru persistently tried to change the rules, but magic is a mage's trump card.
 There's no way I'd easily reveal my hand to adventurers who aren't even my party members.

-Besides, even the [Create Golem] trick I used on Misha to flip the ground wouldn't work here—Wataru could just use the rules allowing movement within the circle to stomp the golem flat.
-Rather, this Hero… can he fly?
+Besides, even the [Create Golem] trick I used on Misha to flip the footing wouldn't work.
+Since the rules let Wataru move freely within the circle, he'd just stomp the golem flat and that'd be that.
+Actually, can this Hero even fly?

 "Eeh?
-Aren't we close?
-I want us to get closer, so about that debt reduction…"
+Come on, we're friends, aren't we?
+I want to deepen our relationship, so about that debt reduction…"

 "Then how about I double the debt as interest?
-That way our relationship will be twice as deep."
+Lucky you, now our relationship is twice as deep."

 "Sorry, please spare me from that…"